Syllabus for Master's Programme in Game Design

 The programme comprises two years of full-time study (120 credits).
 Terms one, two and four contain compulsory second-cycle courses in game design.

-The programme begins with an introduction to games research, that also includes theory and method as well as scientific writing as preparation for the degree project in term four.
-The first term also contains courses in game analysis with an in-depth review of different possibilities of analysing games.
+The programme begins with an introduction to games research, that also includes theory and method as well as scientific writing in preparation for the degree project in term four.
+The first term also approaches games from a critical, analytic, social, and practice-based perspective.

-The second term contains courses in the areas of game testing; games and society; and Pervasive Games and game research prototypes.
-In term three the students are able to choose courses – at first or second-cycle level – within or outside the Department.
-It is also possible to participate in international student exchange within the framework of the University’s or the Department's exchange agreements.
-During this term the Department offers courses in experimental game design and in various forms of storytelling.
+In term three the students are able to choose courses - at first or second-cycle level - within or outside the Department.
+It is also possible to participate in international student exchange within the framework of the University's or the Department's exchange agreements.
+During this term the Department offers courses in experimental game design, Deep Games and in various forms of storytelling.
 The whole of the fourth term is devoted to a degree project.

 The whole of the master programme is given in English.
 The types of instruction and examination formats vary from course to course depending on the content and organisation of the course.
 The instruction normally consists of lectures, seminars and workshops with oral and written assignments to be done individually or in groups.
 Students demonstrate their knowledge and skills though various examination formats: oral presentations at seminars, written reports and more traditional written examinations.